TIBCOSoftware/snappy-on-k8s/README.md

 In our case, when the umbrella chart is deployed, it launches the Notebook server pod(s) and the History server.
-We also start [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) objects opening endpoints so Notebook servers and the history server UI is accessible from outside kubernetes.
+We also create [LoadBalancer service](https://kubernetes.io/docs/concepts/services-networking/service/#type-loadbalancer) objects opening endpoints so Notebook servers and the history server UI is accessible from outside Kubernetes.
 When a notebook Spark paragraph is executed, the notebook server launches a 'in-cluster client' Spark driver within the same pod as the notebook server.
 The driver is automatically configured to use the k8s master as the cluster manager.
 K8s then launches the executor pods.
 All these Pods use the configured storage to write Spark events to a shared folder